deomsh/MKFATIMG.G4B/README.txt

-Geometry auto, switches to set Number of Heads/ Sectors per Track IMG-type auto (below 4MB floppy, above MBR-harddrive) or with switch FAT-type auto (<16MB: FAT12, <512MB: FAT16, above FAT32) or with switch FAT-Volumename with switch (has valid time/ date) Boot-code with switch (many boot-codes onboard, default MS-DOS) Switch to set logical partition (boot-code can be added) Files can be copied to ram-disk before making image-file Quiet operation with switch
+Geometry auto, switches to set Number of Heads/ Sectors per Track IMG-type auto (below 4MB floppy, above MBR-harddrive) or with switch FAT-type auto (<16MB: FAT12, <512MB: FAT16, above FAT32) or with switch Always MS-DOS uuid written
+FAT-Volumename written with switch (has valid time/ date) Boot-code with switch (many boot-codes onboard, default MS-DOS) Switch to set logical partition (boot-code can be added) Files can be copied to grub4dos ram-disk before making image-file Quiet operation possible with switch
 For maximum compatibily on hardrive always one empty test cylinder set Switch to make predefined floppies (more than 60 in range 4KB-240MB) Switch to make IBM PC AT/ PS/2 Harddisk Types 1-14/ 16-44